nshp/shakespeare-interpreter/README.md

 SPL-Files
 =========

-Shakespear prgramming language makefiles, examples and other stuff
+Shakespeare programming language makefiles, examples and other stuff.